 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Memory foam pillows conform to the head and neck, offering supportive sleep that changes with sleep position.
+Memory foam pillows conform to the head and neck, offering supportive sleep that changes with a person’s sleep position.

-There is no conclusive scientific evidence proving memory foam improves a person’s health or presents any specific health risks.
+There is no conclusive scientific evidence that memory foam improves a person’s health or presents any specific health risks.